ananyateklu/admas-travel/README.md

 ## Overview

 Admas Travel is a modern travel booking platform built with React and TypeScript.
-The application provides a seamless experience for users to discover destinations, book flights, and manage their travel plans, while also offering a comprehensive admin dashboard for business operations.
+The application provides a seamless experience for users to discover destinations, book flights and hotels, and manage their travel plans, while also offering a comprehensive admin dashboard for business operations.

 ## Features